gooddata/gooddata-ui-sdk/docs/content/en/latest/architecture/supported_frameworks/angular.md

 <!-- Bear specific? -->

-To be able to use the visual components in your Angular 9+ environment, wrap each component into an Angular component, and then render the React component using `ReactDom.render` inside.
+To be able to use the visual components in your Angular 9+ environment, wrap each component into an Angular component, and then render the React component using React 18's `createRoot` API inside.

 Depending on your use case, it might be easier to integrate our [WebComponents library](../../../learn/embed_dashboards/web_components/) with your Angular app.